How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

 Know What Customers Are Looking For

-In addition to your networking activities, follow the industry news, and examine the hiring patterns.
-Even reading full-time job postings will tell you much about the needs of prospective clients.
+In addition to your networking activities, follow news in the industry and examine the hiring patterns.
+Browsing full-time job postings will tell you much about the needs of prospective clients.
 There are countless sites for businesses, medical societies, and academic institutions, many of which will post offers for jobs and contract work.
 There are also specific resources for medical communicators, such as AMWA’s Jobs Online for job postings and Freelance Directory for promoting your services.

 Look for job postings under a variety of titles.
 In addition to work for medical writers, check out offers for scientific writers, technical writers, health care marketers, or communication specialists.

-You may also find temporary positions or freelance opportunities posted on company websites under Careers, Current Openings, Employment, or similar links.
+You can also find temporary positions or freelance opportunities posted on company websites under Careers, Current Openings, Employment, or similar links.

 Expand Your Offerings

-Chances are that early in your freelance career, you wrote on a wider variety of topics based on the work you could find.
-Over time, it’s common to become more specialized.
+Many freelancers begin their careers writing on a wide variety of topics and specialize as they progress in their business.
 Consider branching out again, but in a more strategic way, both in content areas and in the work products you may be able to offer.

-Find out from customers what other types of writing assignments they offer.
-You may have been writing about regulatory compliance for a specific customer, but they might also need someone to write marketing, training, or assessment materials.
+It also helps to discover what other types of writing assignments your existing clients offer.
+If you have been writing about regulatory compliance for a specific customer, they might also need someone to write training or assessment materials.
 Can you help write or collate information submitted to regulatory agencies?
 Grant applications?
 Decision aids for patients?

-Look for other types of editorial opportunities, such as editing, rewriting, or proofreading.
+Look for other types of editorial opportunities such as medical editing, rewriting/quality control, or proofreading.

 Stay Current